danbz/aesthetic-programming/source/6-ObjectAbstraction/Readme.md

 ![flowchart](ch6_0.svg)

 ## setup()
-The idea of an object is a key concept in programming but also more broadly understood as a thing with properties that can be identified in relation to the term subject.
-Put simply, and following philosophical conventions, a subject is an observer (we might say programmer) and an object is a thing outside of this, a thing observed (the program).
-In this chapter we will learn to further manipulate objects and understand their complexity in keeping with those that think we need to place more importance on nonhuman things so as to understand better how objects exist and interact, both with other objects but also with subjects.
+In programming an object is a key concept, but also more broadly understood as a thing with properties that can be identified in relation to the term subject.
+Put simply, and following philosophical conventions, a subject is an observer (we might say programmer) and an object is a thing outside of this, something observed (the program).
+In this chapter we will learn to further manipulate objects and understand their complexity in keeping with those that think we need to place more importance on nonhuman things so as to understand better how objects exist and interact, both with other objects, but also with subjects.

-In the previous chapters, we have worked with different objects such as geometric shapes like ellipses, rectangles and polygons.
-You can apply different attributes to these objects, such as color, size and position, and additionally objects can exhibit certain behaviors such as movement, animation and rotation (as seen in Chapter 3 — Infinite Loops, and Chapter 4 — Data Capture).
-These geometric objects use functions that are already built-in within p5.js as a set of pre-defined arguments and attributes.
-In this chapter, we will work on constructing our own objects, attributes and behaviors, that represent aspects of the real world.
-There is a process of abstraction here, because physical objects need to be translated into the idea of an object, and in doing this certain details and contextual information is inevitably left out.
+In the preceding chapters we have worked with different objects such as ellipses, rectangles, and polygons.
+You can apply different attributes to these objects, such as color, size, and position, and – additionally – objects can exhibit certain behaviors such as movement (see Chapters 3 and 4).
+These geometric objects use functions built-in within p5.js as a set of pre-defined arguments and attributes.
+In this chapter, we will work on constructing our own objects, attributes and behaviors to represent aspects of the real world.
+There is a process of abstraction here, because physical objects need to be translated into the idea of an object, and in doing so, certain details and contextual information are inevitably left out.
 We will return to this issue later.

-Abstraction is one of the key concepts of Object-Oriented Programming (OOP), a model of programming in which programs are organized around data, or objects, rather than functions and logic.[^history] The main goal is to handle an object's complexity by abstracting certain details and representing a concrete model.
-Beatrice Fazi and Matthew Fuller discuss the wider significance of this and the relations between concrete and abstracted computation: "Computation not only abstracts from the world in order to model and represent it; through such abstractions, it also partakes in it".[^Fazi] If we recall the previous chapters and the many examples of data capture and gamification, it becomes clear that computation can begin to shape certain behaviours and actions.
+Abstraction is one of the key concepts of Object-Oriented Programming (OOP), a model of programming in which programs are organized around data, or objects, rather than functions and logic.[^history] The main goal is to handle an object's complexity by abstracting certain details and presenting a concrete model.
+Beatrice Fazi and Matthew Fuller have outlined the wider significance of this and the relations between concrete and abstracted computation: "Computation not only abstracts from the world in order to model and represent it; through such abstractions, it also partakes in it."[^Fazi] If we recall the previous chapters and the many examples of data capture and gamification, it becomes clear that computation can shape certain behaviors, and actions.
 In other words, objects in OOP are not only about negotiating with the real world as a form of realism and representation, nor the functions and logic that compose the objects, but the wider relations and "interactions between and with the computational".[^Fuller]

-Indeed, abstraction exists at many different layers and scales of computing.
-At the lowest level of abstraction, the flow of information is stored, processed and represented in the form of binary (base 2 number system) numbers — zeros and ones.[^binary] In other words, the way we understand all multimedia formats (whether texts, images, video or sound) is quite different from how a computer understands them as data, or more precisely as binary numbers, including pixels, color values[^color] and waveforms.
-In this way, we can move from low-level abstraction in the form of machine code and the switching of electric circuits to high-levels of abstraction such as the graphical user interface or the high-level programming language p5.js that we use in the book which "allows the production of computer-enabled human-readable code."[^chun]
+Indeed, abstraction exists in many different layers and at many different scales of computing.
+At the lowest level of abstraction, the flow of information is stored, processed and represented in the form of binary (base 2 number system) numbers: zeros and ones.[^binary] In other words, the way we understand all media formats (whether texts, images, video or sound) is quite different from how a computer understands them as data, or — more precisely — as binary numbers.[^color] In this way, we can move from low-level abstraction in the form of machine code and the switching of electric circuits to high-levels of abstraction such as graphical user interfaces or the high-level programming language p5.js that we use in the book which "allows the production of computer-enabled human-readable code."[^chun]

-Recognition of the levels of abstraction are important to understand that the specific details of how a computer actually works are largely hidden from view or substituted by desktop metaphors (such as deleting a file by throwing it in the bin).
-That the complexity is reduced is useful of course for a number of reasons including accessability, but we also need to bear in mind that there is more at stake here.
-In learning to program, even at the higher level, we engage the politics of this movement between abstract and concrete reality.
-More specically, for this chapter, we focus on object abstraction, which is an approach in OOP, to think conceptually about how objects model the world and what this suggests in terms of an understanding of its hidden layers.
+Recognizing the various levels of abstraction is important to understanding that the specific details of how a computer actually works are largely hidden from view and/or substituted by desktop metaphors (e.g. deleting a file by throwing it in the bin).
+Naturally, the reduction of complexity is useful for a number of reasons including accessibility, but we also need to bear in mind that there is more at stake here.
+In learning to program, even at the higher level, we engage in the politics of this movement between abstract and concrete reality.
+More specifically, in this chapter, we will focus on object abstraction (an approach in OOP) to consider how objects model the world, and what this suggests in terms of an understanding of hidden layers of operation and meaning.

 ### start()

 Object Abstraction in computing is about representation.
-Certain attributes and relations are abstracted from the real world, but at the same time details and contexts are left out.
-Let's imagine a person as an object (rather than a subject) and consider what properties and behaviors that person might have.
+Certain attributes and relations are abstracted from the real world, whilst simultaneously leaving details and contexts out.
+Let's imagine a person as an object (rather than a subject) and consider which properties and behaviors that person might have.
 We use the name **class** to give an overview of the object's properties and behaviors.

 For example:

-**Properties**: A person with the **name** Winnie, has black **hair color**, **wears** lasses with **height** as 164 cm.
-Their **favorite color** is black and their **favorite food** is Tofu.
+**Properties**: A person with the name Winnie, has black hair, wears glasses and their height is 164 cm.
+Their favorite color is black and their favorite food is tofu.

-**Behavior**: A person can run from location A (Home) to location B (University).
+**Behavior**: A person can run from location A (home) to location B (university).

-From the above, we can construct a pseudo class that can use to create another object with the following properties and behaviors:
+From the above, we can construct a pseudo class that we can use to create another object with the following properties and behaviors:

 |Person                  |
 | ---------------------- |